milospjanic/fisherTestForGenomicOverlapsMilosPjanicMod/README.md

 Note that file names do not have to be file1.bed, file2.bed, background.bed, this is just an example.

-As genomic background you can use e.g. combined ENCODE set of open chromatin regions or a similar data set.
+As genomic background for the human genome you can use e.g. combined ENCODE set of open chromatin regions or a similar data set.
 Genomic background is necessary to calculate the constituents of the Fisher test contingency matrix: overlap of A and B in the background BG set, A but not B in BG, B but not A in BG, BG without A and B.

-We provide a combined ENCODE DHS data set in a bed file which you can use as a background set, background.bed.
+We provide a combined ENCODE DHS data set in a bed file which you can use as a background set **IN HUMAN GENOME**, background.bed.

 # Dependencies